msanand/msanand.github.io/_posts/2014-11-10-IoT-internet-of-things-good-bad-ugly.md

 ### How can a 'thing' become part of the 'Internet of Things'?

-#### Globally unique identity
+#### Unique identity

-Of course, every 'thing' needs to be uniquely identifiable among the plethora of things in the IoT.
+Of course, every 'thing' needs to be globally uniquely identifiable among the plethora of things in the Internet of Things.
 Integration with the Internet implies that the 'things' can use IP address as a unique identifier.
 However, due to the limited address space of IPv4 (which allows for 4.3 billion unique addresses), objects in the IoT will have to use **IPv6** to accommodate the extremely large address space requirement.
+In case of 'Intranet' of things, a 'locally' unique identifier would suffice.

 #### Ability to wirelessly communicate